When you find a stray dog, you can’t assume they’re yours to keep.

-1. See If He’s Microchipped
+1. See If They’re Microchipped

 Sadly, many people don’t register or update their pet’s microchip information, so this step may not yield much success.

-2. Take Him to the Animal Shelter
+2. Take Them to the Animal Shelter

 Linus, one of my former foster dogs, escaped from his yard, and his family went to the shelter less than a half-hour after he ran away.
 The good news?
 Someone had already turned him in.

 3. Make a “Found Dog” Flyer

-Before going to the shelter, take a photo of the dog to put on a flyer.
+Before going to the shelter, take a photo of the dog to put on a flyer:

 - Hold back a few facts, if possible, so you can make sure anyone who contacts you is the pet’s real family.

-Post these flyers throughout your neighborhood as well as on your front or garage door.
+- Post these flyers throughout your neighborhood as well as on your front or garage door.
 If the family is driving around the neighborhood, they’ll see the sign and inquire within.

-4. Canvass the Neighborhood
+4. Ask Around the Neighborhood

 Given that I’m the local Crazy Dog Lady, it usually falls to me to figure out where stray pups belong in my area.

 - Walk around and look for “Beware of Dog” signs, which usually indicate the resident is a dog person (and, with any luck, a nice one).
 Someone might have information on the dog you found.

-Take a flyer with you, too.
+- Take a flyer with you, too.

-5. Make Sure Your Pet Has Identification
+Prevention Tip: Make Sure Your Pet Has Identification

-Prevent this scenario from happening to you and your pup by getting him microchipped and registering his information with the microchip company.
+Prevent this scenario from happening to you and your pup by getting them microchipped and registering this information with the microchip company.